 If it appears as if newspaper print is becoming smaller and smaller as you age, you’re in good company!
 The majority of us find ourselves struggling to read the fine print, so to speak – holding printed materials at arm’s length, putting on reading glasses, or grabbing a magnifier.

 Though not everyone experiences vision concerns in aging, there are several conditions that are more common than others.
-It’s essential for each of us to visit the eye doctor on an annual basis, whether or not any vision changes are noticed, as a measure of prevention and to allow the doctor to catch some of the more serious conditions early on, such as:
+It’s essential for each of us to visit the eye doctor on an annual basis, whether or not any vision changes are noticed, as a measure of prevention and to allow the doctor to catch a more serious senior vision issue early on, such as:

 - Retinopathy: Retinopathy occurs in people with diabetes, which can cause a leak or blockage to the blood vessels in the back of the eye.
 It’s significant to note that diabetes is the leading cause of loss of vision, making it especially vital for diabetics to stick to ongoing, regular check-ups with the eye doctor, and to be meticulous in managing the disease.